-Rescue Remedy is a five-flower combination remedy, designed to be used during times of sudden stress or upset.1 It’s said to help stabilise your emotions, or at least let you cope with what’s happening more effectively.
+What is Rescue Remedy?Rescue Remedy is a five-flower combination remedy, designed to be used during times of sudden stress or upset.1 It’s said to help stabilise your emotions, or at least let you cope with what’s happening more effectively.

-He created a combination of remedies for emergencies when you need immediate emotional support, but there’s no time to construct a more personalised selection.3 So, Rescue Remedy contains five remedies indicated for the type of feelings you might experience under sudden stress, difficult situations or are in a crisis.4
+Flower remedies were developed in the 1920s by British doctor Edward Bach, who believed that flowers had the ability to change our mood.
+His theory is that each specific plant can tackle a specific feeling, helping to support our emotional health.2He created a combination of remedies for emergencies when you need immediate emotional support, but there’s no time to construct a more personalised selection.3 So, Rescue Remedy contains five remedies indicated for the type of feelings you might experience under sudden stress, difficult situations or are in a crisis.4 They are:5-9

 - Rock Rose – for feelings of terror, fear or nightmares

 - Impatiens – for impatience, irritability and frustration